priyank-p/simplepicker/README.md

 If it closed due to an user action the `close` event is triggred whereas if the user selected an date the `submit` event it triggred.

+#### `simplepicker.close()`

+This method closes the picker without the user's action.
+Make sure you are not runing user experience unnessacary.